humariel/AA_P1/README.md

 	2. preprocessImages.py
 	3. shuffleDivideData.py

-4. Move to the NN folder:
+4. In the NN folder:
 	1. The NN.py script trains a model with the best parameters found from a small amount of possibilities.
 	2. The NN_testing.py shows the trained model making predictions.
-	3. The NN_analysis.py can (depending on input, run it with -h for help)
+	3. The NN_analysis.py can (depending on input, run with -h for help) either run the optimization process or show it's results.

 5. Similar steps as in 4 for the Logistic Regression and the SVM